By Keith Weiner of Monetary Metals

 The fundamental price that we calculate—the price at which the metal would clear, absent the leveraged speculators—is down $12, now below $1,300.

 The price of silver fell greater than gold, in proportion.
 There was a slight increase in scarcity at the new price.
 But not a lot.

 We calculate a fundamental price drop of 58 cents, to just above $16.

 Yes, the fundamentals call for a price $3.30 below the market price.
 This does not mean to go out and short silver (we never recommend naked shorting a monetary metal).
 It does not mean that the price of silver will drop immediately in the morning.
 If a rumor of crisis at Deutsche could cause the price to spike 60 cents last week, then it could cause it again this week.
 If traders have simple heuristics of what to buy and what to sell (the silver price chart looks a bit like the inverse of the Deutsche share price chart), then that will not likely change so quickly.

 One thing’s for sure, silver is a lousy bet at this price with these fundamentals.
 Buying silver right now—at least if you’re buying it on speculation of a price gain—is almost the textbook definition of a Ponzi scheme.
 Previous buyers will only get their capital out if new buyers come along and bid up the price even more.
-But the only certainty is that one day, they won’t.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But the only certainty is that one day, they won’t.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.